edsenabr/servicemesh-demo/README.md

 As mentioned earlier, this application will be deployed onto a ECS cluster, using a service mesh to encapsulate it.
 In the next diagram, notice that there are 2 different paths used to reach the backend services, colored with different colors.

--	The blue path illustrates the East/West scenario: The frontend UI is part of the service mesh, and it communicates with the backend services directly within the mesh, relying on the Cloud Map service discovery to figure out the ip address where those services are running.
+-	The blue path illustrates the East/West scenario.
+The frontend UI is part of the service mesh, and it communicates with the backend services directly within the mesh, relying on the Cloud Map service discovery to figure out the services IP addresses.

 -	The red path illustrates the North/South scenario.
-The fronted UI is deployed onto a separated VPC on the same AWS account, but it could be running on another AWS account or even on-premises.
+The frontend UI is deployed onto a separated VPC on the same AWS account, but it could be running on another AWS account or even on-premises.

 	![alt](./static/architecture.png)

-You can reach the frontend app of these scenarios by accessing its related application load balancer URL on your web browser.
+The frontend app of these scenarios can be accessed using their related load balancer URL on a web browser.

 ## Communication

 There are a few concepts hidden on the previous diagram that needs to be explored on each scenario.

-### Blue scenario:
+### Blue scenario

 - When the request arrives at the service mesh from the ALB, it reaches the ***Virtual Node*** endpoint declared for the frontend UI.
 A ***Virtual Node*** is an abstraction of a deployment or physical server where your service/application is running.
 In this case, we are only using one ***Virtual Node*** per service.
 It represents its deployment on ECS.

 - When the frontend UI makes a request to a backend service, it uses its ***Virtual Service*** name.
 Since containers are ephemeral, the only way that the frontend service can figure out where the backend service is running, is by relying on a 'Service Discovery' component.
 &nbsp;
 Every time a new task is started at the ECS cluster, the ECS service registers this task on AWS Cloud Map, and a DNS entry is created on Route 53 for this task.
-The ***Virtual Service*** is this name being used to register the task.
+The ***Virtual Service*** is this name used to register the task.

-- Instead of reaching directly the ***Virtual Node*** (can be done), the frontend UI is talking to the ***Virtual Router*** component.
-This router has the ability to abstract the connectivity to several distinct ***Virtual Nodes***, adding intelligence to the routing logic.
+- Instead of directly reaching the ***Virtual Node*** (which can be done), the frontend UI is talking to the ***Virtual Router*** component. ***The Virtual Router*** abstracts the connectivity to several distinct ***Virtual Nodes***, adding intelligence to the routing logic.
 For instance, if you want to setup a blue/green deployment of one of the backend services, you could add the routing rules on this component.

 	![alt](./static/dataflow-mesh.png)